Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Results

 \subsection{Invariances in psychophysics recapitulate symmetries in natural images}

 The ``variance is salience'' hypothesis can be further tested by asking whether symmetries of the natural distribution of textures are reflected in invariances of psychophysical thresholds.
 Binary texture coordinates~\citep{Hermundstad2014} are not affected by many of these symmetry transformations, and so a test requires textures containing at least three gray levels.
-For instance, reflecting a texture around the vertical axis has no effect on second-order statistics in the binary case, but it leads to a flip around the $p_0$ direction in the $\texiih\beta+-$ ``simple'' plane in ternary texture space (dashed green line in Figure~\ref{fig:exp_and_second_order}C; details in the Supplementary Information).
+For instance, reflecting a texture around the vertical axis has no effect on second-order statistics in the binary case, but it leads to a flip around the $p_0$ direction in the $\texiih\beta+-$ simple plane in ternary texture space (dashed green line in Figure~\ref{fig:exp_and_second_order}C).
+To see this, recall that the coordinates in the $\texiih\beta+-$ plane are given by the probabilities that $\csmod(A_1 - A_2, 3) = h$ for the three possible values of $h$ (Figure~\ref{fig:ternary_analysis}).
+Under a left-right flip, the values $A_1$ and $A_2$ are exchanged, leading to $\csmod(A_1 - A_2, 3) = \csmod(-h, 3)$.
+This means that the $h=1$ direction gets mapped to $h=2$, the $h=2$ direction gets mapped to $h=1$, and the $h=0$ direction remains unaffected.
+More details, and a generalization to additional symmetry transformations, can be found in Appendix~\ref{app:symmetry}.
 We find that the distribution of natural images is symmetric about the $p_0$ direction and is thus unaffected by this transformation, predicting that psychophysical thresholds should also be unaffected when textures are flipped about the vertical axis.
 This is indeed the case (Figure~\ref{fig:nr_and_symmetries}B).
 Similarly, the natural image distribution is symmetric under flips about the horizontal axis, and also under rotations by $90$, $180$, and $270$ degrees, predicting perceptual invariances that are borne out in the psychophysical data (Figure~\ref{fig:nr_and_symmetries}B).

 Reflecting a texture about the vertical axis also has an interesting effect on the $\texfull\beta+{}{}-$ plane: it not only flips the texture about the $p_0$ direction, but it also maps the texture onto the plane corresponding to the \emph{opposite} diagonal orientation, $\texfull\beta{}+-{}$.
 The fact that a flip about the $p_0$ direction is a symmetry of natural images is thus related to the fact that the diagonal pairwise correlations are the same regardless of the orientation of the diagonal.
 This fact was already observed in the binary analysis~\citep{Hermundstad2014}, and is related to the invariance under 90-degree rotations observed here (Figure~\ref{fig:nr_and_symmetries}B).